skfit-uni-luebeck/ontoserver-keycloak/README.md

     client, `/fhir/metadata` is a good choice here.
 - [ ] _Admin URL_
   - This setting is used when using a Keycloak-specific adapter.
 Leave it blank.
+- [ ] _Advanced Settings_ -> _Proof Key for Code Exchange Code Challenge Method_
+  - use the S256 challenge method for PKCE.

 If you select _confidential_ authorization, you will find the secret required in the "Credentials" tab.